Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Oceans absorb large amounts of atmospheric CO2 through diffusion - there is a concentration gradient between the water and air.
 Currents move this carbon and the water too.
 In cool climates, water becomes more dense, and it sinks - bringing the dissolved carbon within it too.
 This is an example of **downwelling**.
 As this is a cycle, upwelling may occur many thousands of years later

 In addition to this, phytoplankton and other marine life take in carbon from the atmosphere.
-This accounts for hal
+This accounts for **half of all photosynthesis** worldwide, at over 50 GtC/yr!
+Phytoplankton are the basis for the marine food chain, and all other